Matera: Forum degli studenti europei di giornalismo

 Rome, Italy

 Entering a leg in a tense ten-year debate, we can say that maybe the “hacker class” does not exist, but the hacker culture certainly yes.
 And with as much certainty we can say that it has profoundly shaped our society.
 Historically, the hacker culture has emerged in the creative use of information technologies and its origins can be traced in the dormitories of the Massachusetts Institute of Technology on horseback of the sixties, when a group of geeks used to play with electric trains decided that was more fun to play with computers and coined the term hackers, to denote those who made working better software, telephones and relay with a “hack”.
 Since then, the hacker culture has expressed itself as a playful relationship with machines, electric wires and computers.
-Continua »
+Continua a leggere Hacker culture

 Open Source Software: Fostering local economies